zadornov/arcus/README.md

-# asperitas
+# arcus

-Asperitas is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.
+Asperitas is a full stack reddit clone that [d11z](https://github.com/d11z/asperitas) wrote to learn more about Node.js, React, and NoSQL databases.
 The name asperitas comes from a type of [cloud](https://en.wikipedia.org/wiki/Asperitas_(cloud)).

+Arcus is a fork of asperitas I made to learn more about typescript, docker, and some reviving old projects.
+The name arcus also comes from a type of [cloud](https://en.wikipedia.org/wiki/Arcus_cloud).

+🌩️

 ## Installation